Stena Estrid Fast Facts

 Designed to be environmentally friendly and efficient, Stena’s E-Flexer design has also be designed to be flexible and is suitable for numerous routes from short day crossings to overnight services.
 The project which would become E-Flexer was born in 2013 in response to a request from Stena Line for a new type of ferry which could serve as both a day and overnight ferry with the capability to easily interchange members of the class between routes.

-Unlike the previous Stena SeaBird project, which was partially developed from Stena Seabridger mkII and then shelved in favour of E-Flexer, Stena E-Flexer is an all new design.
+Unlike the previous Stena SeaBird project, which was partially developed from Stena Seabridger mkII and then shelved in favour of E-Flexer, Stena E-Flexer is an all new design from the keel up.

-Stena Line are using a new naming scheme with their E-Flexer vessels, choosing to use Nordic names beginning with “E” with the usual Stena prefix.
+Stena Line introduced a new naming scheme for their E-Flexer vessels, choosing to use Nordic names beginning with “E” with the usual Stena prefix.
 The names of the first three vessels were chosen via a staff competition.